About us

 In order to achieve these goals, the program is designed to prepare students to:

-- Identify and incorporate a variety of perspectives, both in global and artistic, in production/practicum/classroom work.
+- Identify and incorporate a range of global and artistic perspectives in the creation and evaluation of theatre.